 Students who wish to leave Abu Dhabi University before graduation must complete a University Withdrawal Application Form obtainable from the university website and from the Office of the Registrar.
 Official withdrawal will be granted after completion of the clearance procedure.

-A "W" grade will appear against all courses taken by the student when he or she withdraws from Abu Dhabi University.
+A "W" grade will appear against all courses taken by the student on the semester he/she withdraws from Abu Dhabi University.

 Student Record Confidentiality